 - London black cabs are famous; you should take a ride with one of the remarkable human GPS drivers, but remember: black cabs can be expensive.
 They’re metred but there are extra charges if you take one from Heathrow or book ahead.

-- You will need an Oyster card to ride the Tube and London buses – buy yours at Tube stations for a £5 fee that you can have refunded when you leave.
-Alternatively, order a Visitor Oyster card to be sent to your home address before your trip – it’s capped so you can travel as much as you like in a single day and never be charged more than £6.50.
+- You will need an Oyster card to ride the Tube and London buses – buy yours at Tube stations.
+Alternatively, order a Visitor Oyster card to be sent to your home address before your trip – it’s capped so you can travel as much as you like in a single day.

-- Australians do not need an international drivers license to take to the roads in the UK.
+- Australians do not need an international driver’s licence to take to the roads in the UK.

 - Westpac and Barclays Bank have an alliance that means Westpac customers can use Barclays Bank ATMs with only a three per cent foreign transaction fee.